 Your Health Net CommunityCare HMO individual health plan has you covered!
 Through your Health Net CommunityCare HMO provider network, you have access to doctors, nurses, hospitals, pharmacies, urgent care centers, and more.

 And when you need care, you have options.
-For example, if you believe you might have the flu, you could see your primary care physician (PCP) or contact Teladoc or call the Nurse Advice Line.
+For example, if you think you have the flu, you could see your primary care physician (PCP) or contact Teladoc or call the Nurse Advice Line.
 Just refer to the chart below to find what you need.
-You can also print a copy of our Mini Care Key wallet card so your Health Net options can always be close at hand.
+You can also print a copy so your Health Net options can always be close at hand.

 Health Net CommunityCare HMO – Individual